xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ## Summary

 Hope this document helps to understand the matching criteria on the basis of packet length.
 This can be particularly useful in mitigating packets with sizes which are known for malicious behaviour.
 Those can be detected and prevented from causing data plane security issues.

+We also saw how to utilize the internal tcam resources optimally by using range command.
+This is particularly useful when we have many ACE's in traditional ACL's.
+Configuring higher or lower packet length doesnt cause the TCAM entries to increase.

 Stay tuned for the next matching criteria and its interpretation at the hardware level.